-- If you buying the lower color diamonds like “I-J-K-L color”, consider buying it with faint/medium/strong fluorescence instead of none fluorescence.
+- If you buying the lower colour diamonds like “I-J-K-L colour”, consider buying it with faint/medium/strong fluorescence instead of none fluorescence.
 Why?
-Fluorescence in diamond create whiteness (brightness) and reduces yellowness, therefore, color J sometimes look like a color “I” in daylight.
+Fluorescence in diamond create whiteness (brightness) and reduces yellowness, therefore, colour J sometimes look like a colour “I” in daylight.

 - “Very Strong” fluorescence sometimes results in haziness in diamond.
 Diamond with “very strong” fluorescence might look oily & hazy in daylight.
 Still, you can go with “faint” or “medium” fluorescence.

 Let us take a look at some pros and cons of buying fluorescent diamonds.

 - Low In Price – On an average, you may get 15%-18% cheaper diamond if don’t mind buying a diamond with fluorescent.